m-lab/website/README.md

 * Open _Terminal #2_ and log into the VM using the command `vagrant ssh` and change into the `mlab-website` folder: `cd mlab-website`.
 * Build and serve the website: `bundle exec jekyll serve --incremental --host 0.0.0.0 --baseurl=`
-* The site will now be accessible from your **host machine** at: [http://192.168.99.2:4000](http://192.168.99.2:4000).
+* The site will now be accessible from your **host** at: [http://192.168.99.2:4000](http://192.168.99.2:4000).
 Press Ctrl-C within the **guest** to stop Jekyll from serving.

 #### Making and Previewing Changes

-You can make updates to the site code in your favorite _text editor_ on your **host machine**.
+You can make updates to the site code in your favorite _text editor_ on the **host**.
 Normally, saving a file within the website directory will trigger Jekyll to rebuild pages affected by that edit.
 However, due to a [bug with Vagrant's "synced folders" in virtualbox](https://www.vagrantup.com/docs/synced-folders/virtualbox.html) the Jekyll server in the **guest** does not automatically rebuild files that have been modified in the **host**.

 To update the site being served in your **guest** with the changes you made on the **host**, use `vagrant scp` from the root of your website folder to push changes to the appropriate location.